Skip to content

 Shell scripts

-Please read the Boot Scripts section to understand the difference between post-fs-data.sh and service.sh.
+Please read the Boot scripts section to understand the difference between post-fs-data.sh and service.sh.
 For most module developers, service.sh should be good enough if you just need to run a boot script, if you need to run the script after boot completed, please use boot-completed.sh.
 If you want to do something after mounting overlayfs, please use post-mount.sh.

 In all scripts of your module, please use MODDIR=${0%/*} to get your module's base directory path; do NOT hardcode your module path in scripts.

-difference with Magisk
+Difference with Magisk

 You can use the environment variable KSU to determine if a script is running in KernelSU or Magisk.
 If running in KernelSU, this value will be set to true.